 Well, your company website is one place where you can truly showcase your products.
-On any other site, you’ll have to work hard to stand out among other businesses.
+On any other site, you’ll have to work hard to stand out among other small businesses.

 By using high-quality web design to sell products, you can build a recognizable brand on your very own eCommerce site.

-It helps to develop a tone of voice
+It helps to develop a tone of voice and an online presence

 Connecting with people is important for small businesses, and the easiest way to do that online is with a website where you control the copy.